-Bank of America, UBS, Bloomberg LLC, Citigroup, HSBC, JP Morgan Chase, Morgan Stanley, Smith Barney, Wachovia, and Brown Brothers.
+Bank of America, UBS, Bloomberg LP, Citigroup, HSBC, JPMorgan Chase, Morgan Stanley, Smith Barney, PricewaterhouseCoopers.

 Multinationals and Fortune 500 companies

-American Standard, Bechtel, Hoffman-Laroche, IBM, Johnson & Johnson, Meade, Pfizer, Hewlett-Packard, Hilton Hotels, and Cable & Wireless.
+American Standard, Bechtel, Hoffman-Laroche, IBM, Johnson & Johnson, Meade, Pfizer, Hewlett-Packard, Hilton Hotels, and Time Inc.

 Health Care, Government, Education and Not-For-Profit

-US Department of Labor, US Patent Office, HIP Health Plans of NY, Rockefeller University, NY Legal Aid Society, Mercy Hospital, Metropolitan Hospital, NYU Hospital, The United States Foreign Service, New York City Government, The Port Authority of New York and New Jersey and the YMCA.
+US Department of Labor, US Patent Office, HIP Health Plans of NY, NY Public Library, NY Legal Aid Society, Mt.
+Sinai Beth Israel Hospital, Metropolitan Hospital, NYU Hospital, The United States Foreign Service, City of New York, The Port Authority of New York and New Jersey and the YMCA.
 Several alumni also hold positions for governments of other countries.

 Media and Entertainment

-Disney, Nickelodeon, New York Times Company, Scholastic Publishing, Time Warner, and United Media.
+Disney, Viacom, New York Times Company, Scholastic Publishing, Time Warner, and United Media.